A global conscience

 Philanthropic support also creates opportunities for students from some of the world’s poorest areas to receive a first-class education.
 Our growing number of scholarship programmes, bursaries and awards means that more and more people can fulfil their potential.

-Through a joint initiative between the Commonwealth Scholarship Commission, donors and the University, we provide scholarships for students from developing Commonwealth countries, such as Ibrahim Hakeem who’s studying for a Master’s in Sustainable Chemical Engineering.
+Through a joint initiative between the Commonwealth Scholarship Commission, donors and the University, we provide scholarships for students from developing Commonwealth countries, such as Ibrahim Hakeem who graduated with a Master’s in Sustainable Chemical Engineering.

 “Getting an internationally recognised degree has been a lifelong dream for me,” he says.
 “Thanks to my sponsors and the University for providing me with opportunities that are rarely available to students in Nigeria.”